Equilibridix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 12 task displays 10 newest files in the current directory and sorted from newest to oldest

 The 13 task lists words only once and sorted

+The 14 task displays lines containing the pattern "root"